Taking teaching up a notch

 Conferences, as we are often told, can serve as useful networking opportunities, ways to remain current in the discipline, or ways to develop new professional competencies or contexts.
 But let’s be honest about two things:

 - There is a cottage industry in academic conferences, and they seem to get more glitzy and expensive every year.
-This guide will suggest some ways to do some cost-benefit analyses, and as a general rule, it’s worth asking whether attending that conference really is worth the time and money involved.
+This guide will suggest ways to do some cost-benefit analyses, and as a general rule, it’s worth asking whether attending that conference really is worth the time and money involved.

 Why conference?
 The realities of conference-going differ considerably from discipline to discipline, so there is no one-size-fits-all approach.
 This guide offers several suggestions, to help decide how to balance what we need with what we can afford.